opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

-competition, stress, struggle, etc., within the narrative conceived as carrier bag I belly I box I house I medicine bundle, may be seen as necessary elements of a whole which itself cannot be characterized either as conflict or as harmony, since its purpose is neither resolu- tion nor stasis but continuing process.
+competition, stress, struggle, etc., within the narrative conceived as carrier bag I belly I box I house I medicine bundle, may be seen as necessary elements of a whole which itself cannot be characterized either as conflict or as harmony, since its purpose is neither resolution nor stasis but continuing process.

 > Finally, it's clear that the Hero does not look well in this bag.
 He needs a stage or a pedestal or a pinnacle.
 You put him in a bag and